Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Results

 \subsection{Quantitative Analysis - DPR Curve}

 For a quantitative analysis of the quality of our proposed approach and also to compare it objectively with state-of-the-art, we utilize our proposed Patch-LFW and perform the decision-based patch replacement as described in Section \ref{evalprot}.
-The results for the different approaches on the four utilized models for both error rates, FMR and FNMR are shown in Figure \ref{fig:dpr}.
+The results for the different approaches on the four utilized models for both error rates, FMR and FNMR are shown in Figure \ref{fig:dpr}{, and the AUC values are provided in Table \ref{auc}}.

-The results show, that on all models and for both errors, our proposed xSSAB approach outperforms the random baseline.
-On the Arcface model, our training-free efficient approach is competitive to the pre-trained $xCos_{W}$ approach and outperforms the pre-trained $xCos_{S}$ approach.
+The results show, that on all models and for both errors, our proposed xSSAB approach outperforms the random baseline {(e.g. AUC-FMR of 2.57 to AUC-FMR of 4.06 on random)}.
+On the ArcFace model, our training-free efficient approach is competitive to the pre-trained $xCos_{W}$ approach {(FMR-AUC of 8.34 to 9.27 and FNMR-AUC of 12.64 to 11.60)} and outperforms the pre-trained $xCos_{S}$ approach {}.
 The three black-box based $xFace$ methods outperform our solution, but they require excessive computing power as we will demonstrate later.
-For the different versions of $xFace$ no clear performance difference can be observed in our quantitative analysis.
-Our efficient approach shows good performance independent from the utilized underlying face recognition model.
-Furthermore, it can be observed, that the detection of the inserted patches on the genuine pairs is easier for the applied methods, as the performance regarding FMR, in general, is better than the performance regarding FNMR.
+For the different versions of $xFace$, no clear performance difference can be observed in our quantitative analysis {(e.g. ElasticFace-Arc FMR-AUC of 1.76,1.67 and 1.63)}.
+Our efficient approach shows good performance independent from the utilized underlying FR model.
+Furthermore, it can be observed, that the detection of the inserted patches on the genuine pairs is easier for the applied methods, as the performance regarding FMR, in general, is better than the performance regarding FNMR. {This can be also observed in the AUC values, which are generally higher.}

 To the best of our knowledge, with this evaluation, we provided the first quantitative analysis of explainable face verification methods.
-Using the newly proposed Patch-LFW with the decision-based patch replacement allows to evaluate the quality of the similarity and dissimilarity maps in a quantified way, even though Patch-LFW is artificially created.
+Using the newly proposed Patch-LFW with the decision-based patch replacement allows us to evaluate the quality of the similarity and dissimilarity maps in a quantified way, even though Patch-LFW is artificially created.
 An explainable face verification approach, that is capable to correctly explain non-artificial triggers of verification decisions, should also correctly identify artificially added clues.